centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 **Were any ethical review processes conducted?**

-Netarkivet in collected in adherence to an update to the Danish archival law in 2005, which extended the law to also include internet domains.
+Netarkivet is collected in adherence to an update to the Danish Legal Deposit Act in 2005, which extended the law to include internet domains.
-Our text subset was constructed for a research project and have thus a project proposal have been accepted by the Royal Danish Library.
-Besides these the author is not aware of any ethical approvals.
+Our text subset was constructed for a research project and thus a project proposal has been accepted by the Royal Danish Library.
+Besides these, the author is not aware of any ethical approvals.

 ## Preprocessing/cleaning/labeling